Do old habits die hard sound all too familiar? Let’s dive to the bottom of how such nuisances come to see the day of light!

 What’s with chemistry again?

-As we have gone through in the previous articles of this series, our body is a collection of chemically bonded elements that during their quest, to transfer matter from one state to another, become a multicellular living organism.
+As we have gone through in the previous articles of this series (How the Brain Works) our body is a collection of chemically bonded elements that during their quest, to transfer matter from one state to another, become a multicellular living organism.

 Maybe, it’s worth to note that this could only be possible in a bipolar system where energy travels through a channel from one state to another, such as the case with our Sun radiating energy into the coldness of space with our Planet at the right spot in between, receiving energy and radiating away too.